ParthKhanna07/HackFest2k19/README.md

 The user can next select the address of the petrol pump from the dropdown and submit this data to a database.

 Using this data We aim to predict the average FLowrate Error and Adulteration for each Petrol Pump using Linerar Regression Model .
 This data will be Publicly Available and hence the user can decide which is the best petrolpump for him.It also creates a pressure on the petrol pump owners to act responsibly since the entire system becomes transparent.

+The system has been Updated For Five Petrol Pumps namely A to E Additional Datasets have been used for correctly doing the data Analysis

 #### :coffee: Developed By BYTES
 Suggestions and Contributions are highly Appreciated